Napbad/dream/docs/about/lang-reference.md

 For example, `imt float PI = 3.14;` declares an immutable double-precision floating-point variable named `PI` and initializes it to 3.14.
 Once declared, the value of `PI` cannot be modified.

 After variable declaration, array type declaration can also be carried out.
-For example, `var int[10] arr;` declares an integer array variable `arr`.
+For example, `var int[10] arr;` declares an IntegerNode array variable `arr`.

 ### (II) Assignment Statements
 The assignment statement uses the `=` operator to assign the value on the right to the variable or expression on the left.
 For example, `x = 10;` assigns the value 10 to the variable `x`; `arr[0] = 5;` assigns 5 to the first element of the array `arr`.
 Compound assignment operators can also be used for more concise assignment operations.
 For example, `x += 3` is equivalent to `x = x + 3`.